 - Four live lessons per month

-Whatever your specific plan might be, this is where you can add text and images to the body of the page, to attract customers to the features of each membership level:
+Whatever your specific plan might be, this is where you can add text and images to the body of the page.
+This will help attract customers to the features of each membership level:

 Under Membership Terms, you can select the price, billing terms, and access period you want to apply to this specific tier.
 Then, in the Membership Options section, you can select registration details and decide how you want the pricing information to appear on the page.